-Tactical asset allocation being implemented with the macro factors used by commonfund simply doesn’t compare to a quantitative tactical asset allocation based on technical indicators.
+Tactical asset allocation implemented with the macro factors used by Commonfund simply doesn’t compare to a quantitative tactical asset allocation based on technical indicators.
 Even though they are both referred to as tactical asset allocation strategies, they are two entirely different constructs.
 The commonality is that neither uses a rigid asset allocation.

 Tactical Allocation ETF